hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 {}
 ```

 Passing an empty object to `Object.getPrototypeOf()` returns a default prototype object.
 That object is the **prototype** for all objects created by using the object literal syntax (e.g., `{ a: 2 }`).
 The default prototype is the prototype object of the `Object` constructor, `Object.prototype`.
-We'll see what that means a little later.
-For now, all you need to know is that Object.prototype provides the default prototype.
+Object.prototype provides the default prototype.

 ### 3.3 Iterating Over Objects with Prototypes

-Now is an excellent time to revisit the [Iteration](https://launchschool.com/books/javascript/read/objects#iteration) section from the Objects chapter of our Introduction to Programming With JavaScript book.
-It discusses the impact of object prototypes on iteration.
-In particular:

 - A `for/in` loop iterates over an object's properties.
 The iteration includes properties from the objects in its prototype chain.
 Use `hasOwnProperty()` to skip the prototype properties.